AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite: Evaluations

 \paragraph{Evaluation} Our \evalsqa evaluation takes in an answer to a question and outputs a score which is an average of four constituent measures of answer quality: {\em citation recall} (whether each claim in the answer is fully supported by its citations), {\em citation precision} (whether each citation in the answer supports its associated claim, at least partially), {\em answer relevance} (whether each paragraph of the answer addresses the question) and {\em answer coverage} (the fraction of necessary points covered in the answer).

 All four evaluations rely on an LLM as judge, and the prompts are given in \cref{sec:sqa-eval-prompts}.
 To enable accurate assessment of citation recall and citation precision, we leverage a feature of many evaluated systems: they provide quotes from each cited article intended to support the associated claim.
 For each claim, if the LLM judge assesses that the claim is fully supported by any combination of its citations and they include at least one supporting quote, that claim receives a citation recall score of 1.0.
 If the LLM judge assesses support based on the cited paper's title but there are no supporting quotes (this can happen because the system lacks the quote feature or because the particular sources' texts are unavailable to the system e.g. for copyright reasons), the claim receives a score of 0.5.
 Otherwise, the claim receives a score of 0.
 Our final citation recall measure is an average over claims.
 To compute citation precision, we use the LLM judge assessments of whether a citation provides at least partial support for its associated claim.
 If yes, the citation receives a score of 1 (or 0.5 if it lacks a quote), otherwise it gets a score of 0.
 Our final citation precision is the average of these scores macro-averaged by claim.
+Note that these citation metrics do not verify that citations refer to real papers or that quoted snippets actually appear in the cited sources.
+Accordingly, in our evaluation we discarded snippets for systems that we evaluated which do not have access to real literature and therefore would be likely to hallucinate and receive inflated scores.
 For answer relevance, we instruct the LLM judge to evaluate the answer, one paragraph at a time, and instruct it to return a list of paragraphs that are not directly relevant for answering the query.
 Our final answer relevance score is the proportion of relevant paragraphs.